Field Trips and Outreach

 Grade 5 and 7 - Science & Technology and Social Studies

-This program provides students with a hands-on opportunity to experience the science of bread making, an important activity for communities globally, both historically and today.
-Physical and chemical changes, changes of state, experimenting with mixtures, and the effects of heat on matter are demonstrated as students produce a variety of breads for sampling, comparing historic and modern cooking technology.
-While bread is baking students have the opportunity to tour through our 207 year old historic house and associated outbuildings; discussing the history of Waterloo Region and examining the scientific methods used in everyday life on historic homesteads.
+This program provides students with a hands-on opportunity to experience the science of bread making!
+Students produce a variety of breads for sampling, comparing historic and modern cooking technology.
+They will explore different leveraging agents and concepts like physical and chemical changes.
+While bread is baking students have the opportunity to tour through our 209 year old historic house and associated outbuildings; discussing the history of Waterloo Region.

 Understanding Matter and Energy – Properties and Changes in Matter; Pure Substances and Mixtures